owenkyang/Power-Outage-Predictor/README.md

 ## Assessment of Missingness

 ### NMAR Analysis
-To determine whether data are likely NMAR (Not Missing At Random), we must reason about the data-generating process.
-In our dataset, if the missingness of the `OUTAGE.DURATION` is due to factors not recorded in the dataset, such as manual errors during data entry or specific reporting practices of certain regions, it could be NMAR.
-However, we cannot conclude this solely by looking at the data.
-Additional information about the data collection process would be necessary to determine NMAR.
+There is a ton of missingness within this dataset.
+However, one of these columns is NMAR (Not missing at random) and that column is DEMAND.LOSS.MW.
+To determine if a column is NMAR, we have to analyze the data generating process.
+We can justify that the DEMAND.LOSS.MW column is NMAR since during the data collection process of Demand Loss, it is a metric that is easy for companies to forget to report or there was errors in the collecting process.

+We can determine if DEMAND.LOSS.MW was MAR if we had access to other data such as what companies self-reported the demand loss and see if they have a history of not reporting demand loss.

 ### Missingness Dependency
-We analyzed the dependency of the missingness of the `OUTAGE.DURATION` column on other columns in the dataset by performing permutation tests.
+I analyzed the missingess dependency of the INDUSTRY.CONSUMPTION on other columns.
+The dependency will be tested on the columns of `NERC.REGION` and `MONTH`.

-### Interpretation
-The p-values obtained from the permutation tests indicate that the missingness of the `OUTAGE.DURATION` column is dependent on `CAUSE.CATEGORY`, `CLIMATE.REGION`, `NERC.REGION`, and `ANOMALY.LEVEL` (p-value < 0.05).
-However, the missingness of `OUTAGE.DURATION` is not dependent on `MONTH` (p-value = 0.118).

 ### Detailed Analysis
 #### MONTH